foobacca/foobacca-event-notes/_sources/PyConUK2013/education.txt

 - talk - http://www.youtube.com/watch?v=csyL9EC0S0c
 - http://programmingisterrible.com/ - good blog

 Teachers aren't getting much in the way of training to implement the new cirriculum - they need help.
 Often get a 1 day course in Python and then expected to teach it, and teach others.
+Lots of teachers frightened by stuff they don't know.

 Many schools don't have computer rooms any more.
 Instead: